zzc-tongji/url-redirector/README.md

 ### Introduction

-Redirect to another URL based on whether source IP comes from the mainland of china.
+Redirect to another URL based on whether source IP comes from the mainland of China.

 ### Config